Kyle Bass: Europe and Japanese debt "doomsday"

-GM
+General Motors

-In April 2014, Bass was among the few defenders of GM for failing to address a defect tied to 13 deaths.
+In April 2014, Bass was among the few defenders of General Motors for failing to address a defect tied to 13 deaths.
 He said, “GM is taking the right steps to invest properly in the crisis.”
 Hayman, at the time, owned eight million shares of GM, making it Hayman's single biggest holding.
 Coming to the defense of GM, Bass said on CNBC that of the 13 passengers who had died owing to the defect, 12 "either weren’t wearing their seat belt or were under the influence of alcohol."

 Chinese banking collapse

 Starting in July 2015, Bass made a multiyear bet against the Chinese yuan based on a predicted banking collapse in China.
 Bass closed out his position against the Chinese currency in early 2019 when the predicted devaluation of the currency did not occur.

-Bass argued in 2015 that the Chinese banking system was undercapitalized and it's foreign reserves would be insufficient in a crisis.
-Bass predicted a hard landing for the Chinese economy following a bank crisis and a severe devaluation of the Chinese currency, variously given as "somewhere between 15%-20%" and "30 to 40 percent."
+Bass argued in 2015 that the Chinese banking system was undercapitalized and its foreign reserves would be insufficient in a crisis.
+Bass predicted a hard landing for the Chinese economy following a bank crisis and a severe devaluation of the Chinese currency, variously given as "somewhere between 15%–20%" and "30 to 40 percent."

 Hayman suffered its worst year in 2017, with a loss of 19% due to the strengthening of the Chinese yuan.
 Bass thinks any trade deal with China must include enforcement mechanisms against intellectual property theft for the U.S. to benefit from it truly.
 He argued that China signed a special memorandum of understanding in 2013 that companies don't have to do audits or be Dodd-Frank compliant.
 He is against banning or delisting Chinese companies, but he does support them having to meet the same regulations as U.S. companies.
 While serving on the Board of UTIMCO in 2018, Bass helped create a set of guidelines compelling its external managers to divest from companies with ties to entities sanctioned by the United States.